cstohlmann/oea-at-risk-package/Chronic_Absenteeism/readme.md

 # Student Support Package: Predicting Chronic Absenteeism

-The Predicting Chronic Absenteeism package in Open Education Analytics (OEA) provides a set of technical assets to support a university or school system in developing a predictive model of students in their system who may become chronically absent, in order to provide pro-active interventions to prevent or reduce high levels of absences.
+The Predicting Chronic Absenteeism package in Open Education Analytics (OEA) provides a set of technical assets to support a university or school system in developing a predictive model of students in their system who may become chronically absent and the most likely reason why they are becoming chronically absent, in order to provide guidance for pro-active interventions to prevent or reduce high levels of absences.
 This OEA Package was developed through a partnership between Microsoft Education, Kwantum Analytics, and Fresno Unified School District in Fresno, California.

+The <em>[OEA Chronic Absenteeism Package - Use Case Documentation](https://github.com/cstohlmann/oea-at-risk-package/blob/main/Chronic_Absenteeism/docs/OEA%20Chronic%20Absenteeism%20Package%20-%20Use%20Case%20Documentation.pdf)</em> provides guidance on the end-to-end process of developing a successful Chronic Absenteeism use case project, including how to engage stakeholders in the project, prior research on the use case problem domain and theory, how to map data sources to the theory of the problem, and how to implement principals of responsible data and AI in the process of predictive modelling.

 This package can use several [OEA Modules](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules) to help ingest data sources that are typically used to understand patterns of chronic absenteeism (see below for list of relevant OEA modules).